promerma/zeoran/README.md

 	Number_of_equilibration_steps
 	Number_of_visits

 NOTE: The last two parameters are optional.
 If they are missing the default values are 100 and 20 respectively.
 Note that if changed, both of them need to be specified.
+More information about these parameters can be found in the file generate_zeolite_frameworks.pdf.

 #### random: